-- 2. Ensure students get a good night's sleep the night before exams; - 3.
+- 1. Encourage students to work hard and study throughout the year; - 2.
+Ensure students to get a good night's sleep the night before exams; - 3.
 Ensure students eat well the morning of the exam, particularly ensuring they eat sufficient protein; - 4.
 Remind and emphasize to students the importance of good performance on standardized testing; - 5.
 Ensure students are on time and prepared for tests, with appropriate materials, including number 2 pencils; - 6.
 Teach students the importance of honesty and ethics during the performance of these and other tests; - 7.
 Encourage students to relax on testing day.

-11.3 Parent Involvement Compact
+14-3 Parent Involvement Compact

 We, the Boyne Falls Public School staff, parents and community, guide each child in achieving his or her greatest potential by providing a diversity of experiences which integrate excellence in education with the child's individual abilities and unique talents.
-We share the responsibility, in a safe and secure environment, for child acquisition of academic, creative, emotional, physical and social skills necessary for entering society as contributing members.
+We share the responsibility, in a safe and secure environment, for child acquisition of academic, creative, emotional, physical, and social skills necessary for entering society as contributing members.
 We strive to enhance each child's experience at Boyne Falls Public School by continually assessing and evaluating our attainment of these goals as measured by descriptive outcomes.